Another season's nearly over, again. Where did the time go? Well...

 Then my path went down south, joining a friend on a memorable Camino de Santiago pilgrimage through the Iberian Peninsula.
 Here are some unsorted images from there:

 I also scaled some of the exciting local hills..

 ...and perhaps more importantly, on a bike.

-Now, while pretty much everything pictured here would classify as a highlight of this summer, riding these hills was among the major ones.
-Long time ago, I used to MTBing daily, but then, some 6 years ago, I sold my mountain bike to get flights to the US, and I haven't ride a proper trail since then... until now.
+Now, while pretty much everything pictured here would classify as a highlight of this summer, riding bike on these hills was among the major ones.
+A long time ago, I used to MTBing daily, but then, some six years ago, I sold my mountain bike to get flights to the US, and I haven't ridden a proper trail since then... until now.
 Joy, beyond words.

-A few part time jobs, and here we are.
+Then, a few part time jobs later, and here we are.
 Summer's gone.
 Again.